charlesclz03/flowforge/DOCS/atomic-design/ATOMIC_DESIGN_AUDIT.md

 **Overall Grade: A++ (98/100)** ⚡

-The codebase is ready for production deployment and can confidently scale to support FlowForge's growth.
+The codebase is ready for production deployment and can confidently scale to support Freestyla's growth.

 ---